 Kuala Terengganu is a city with over 250,000 people located towards the northern end of the east coast and close to the popular island of Redang.
-Many people do come through here just to go straight to Redang which is a shame!
+Many people that come through here just to go straight to Redang, which is a shame!
 There are many places to visit in Terengganu, making it worth a stopover even if you can only spend a night.

 Kuala Terengganu is in a pretty spot centred on a promontory on the South China Sea.
 It was a fishing village before oil was found here, and now rapid development has lead to a great waterfront area.
 You’ll also find one of the best Chinatowns in Malaysia – the best place in Terengganu for yummy food!
-The area is picturesque, with kampong-style stilt houses and some great food!
+The area is picturesque, with kampong-style stilt houses and of course some great food!

 And that’s not even mentioning the best aspect of this city – its friendly people.
 It’s the friendliest place I have been to in Malaysia and that’s saying a lot.

 If you are exploring the east coast of Malaysia, definitely add Kuala Terengganu to your list as there are plenty of interesting places in Terengganu to visit.